SQL Server Tips

 Conclusions

-It`s a good practice in TSQL to think at making operations on sets of data, rather than thinking programmatically, and processing row by row in the loop.
+It`s a good practice in T-SQL to think about making operations on sets of data, rather than thinking programmatically, and processing row by row in the loop.
 Cursors are a great tool and not always evil, but when performance matters, just find another way to accomplish the same thing.

 Mark Varnas